 Another area of concern is the problem of fragmented responsibilities within the department.
 Difficulties in the Department of Conservation were experienced earlier this year because of overlapping and potentially conflicting authorities between the department director, the State Forester, and the Board of Forestry.
-These difficulties were the original reason for this hill, but it fails in its final form to deal adequately with the causes of the problems.
-Is statutory deputy director should not be given authority independent of the granted to the director.
-Assembly Bill 3569 would violate this principle and could lead to an exacerbation of past problems:
+These difficulties were the original reason for this bill, but it fails in its final form to deal adequately with the causes of the problems.
+A statutery deputy director should not be given authority independent of the granted to the director.
+Assembly Bill 3569 would violate this principle and could lead to an example and post problems.